DearCrazyLeaf/CS2-InGameHUD/README.md

 # CS2-InGameHUD

-**A customizable in-game HUD plugin for Counter-Strike 2 servers.
-This plugin displays various information to players in a clean, configurable format that can be positioned anywhere on the screen.**
+**A customizable in-game HUD plugin for Counter-Strike 2 servers that displays various information to players in a clean, configurable format that can be positioned anywhere on the screen**

 ## Features

 - **Customizable HUD Position**: Players can choose from 5 different positions (Top Left, Top Right, Bottom Left, Bottom Right, and Center)
 - **Toggleable Display**: Players can turn the HUD on or off with a simple command
-- **Multi-Platform Support**: Compatible with both Windows and Linux CS2 servers
 - **MySQL Integration**: Store player preferences and custom data
 - **Localization Support**: Easy to translate to any language
 - **Player Statistics**: Display ping, KDA, health, team, and more
 - **Admin Announcements**: Server admins can display announcements to all players
 - **Custom Data Support**: Show credits (with Store API integration), playtime, last sign-in date, and more

+> [!WARNING]
+> Since this is targeted development, credits display only works with schwarper/cs2-store plugin system!
+> If you're not using this plugin, credit display is disabled by default in the HUD configuration file!
+> Additionally, the last sign-in time display is customized for our own sign-in system!
+> You can modify these custom content items to display other information as needed, please see the custom content description for details!

 ## Requirements